Safety Today, Safety Tomorrow.

 1. Safety is going paperless.

 Safety has always been a paper-based process involving ineffective and slow procedures that can waste time and money.
 However, beginning in January of 2017, OSHA is requiring that the majority of businesses begin submitting their incident data electronically.
-Not only that, OSHA will also make the data publically accessible on their website.
+Not only that, OSHA will also make the data publicly accessible on their website.
 Now is the time for organizations to overhaul their safety program and say goodbye to paper and hello to real-time safety reporting.

 2. Safety has gotten serious.